- What is alcohol intoxication?

 Prevention of alcohol intoxication

 Alcohol intoxication can be avoided by drinking alcohol moderately or not at all.
-Strategies that help avoid alcohol intoxication include alternating alcoholic drinks with non-alcoholic drinks (ideally water), counting drinks, choosing beverages with lower alcohol content and eating a solid meal before drinking alcohol.
+Strategies that may help avoid alcohol intoxication include alternating alcoholic drinks with non-alcoholic drinks (ideally water), counting drinks carefully, choosing beverages with lower alcohol content and eating a solid meal before drinking alcohol.

 Q: What are the long-term effects of habitual alcohol use?